spotfiresoftware/tibco-streaming-samples/highavailability/aa-3node-dr/aa-3node-dr-ef/src/site/markdown/index.md

 <a name="building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases"></a>

-## Building this sample from TIBCO StreamBase Studio&trade; and running the unit test cases
+## Building this sample from Spotfire StreamBase Studio&trade; and running the unit test cases

-Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from TIBCO StreamBase Studio&trade; :
+Use the **Run As -> EventFlow Fragment Unit Test** menu option to build from Spotfire StreamBase Studio&trade; :

 ![RunFromStudio](images/studiounit.gif)